Summarize MFRM input data (TAM-style descriptive snapshot)

 If

-TRUE, include an observed-score inter-rater agreement bundle (summary/pairs/settings) in the output.- rater_facet
+TRUE, include an observed-score agreement bundle (summary/pairs/settings) for a selected non-person facet.- rater_facet

-Optional rater facet name used for agreement summaries.
+Optional facet name used to identify repeated scorers for agreement summaries.
 If

 Optional facets used to define matched contexts for agreement.
 If